envoidia/ProjectCelosia/CODESTYLE.md

 - In switch statements, inline the case, the action, and `break`/`return` if able.
 If not, don't inline any of them

 ## General
-- For clarity, always use `this` when able
+- Always use `this` when able
 - Always use `const` or `readonly` if possible
-- Avoid magic numbers
+- Avoid magic numbers -- create constants instead
+- Avoid using `try`/`catch` for control flow
+  - When using `throw`, the intention should be that the program crashes, not that the exception is caught
 - Prefer expression-bodied members
-- Prefer auto-properties
+- Prefer computed properties, then auto-properties
 - Prefer Array over List
 - Early returns are usually **but not always** better
 - Use the most restrictive possible access modifier, keeping moddability in mind